Step 1 - Determine if an NMLS account is necessary

 Review the following resources on MLO requirements and how to sponsor them if your company employs MLOs.

-NOTE: All company control persons in the money services businesses, debt, and consumer finance industries must create an individual (MU2) account.
+NOTE: All company control persons in the mortgage, money services businesses, debt, and consumer finance industries must create an individual (MU2) account.

 There are common requirements that be apply to your entity.
 Review the resources below to determine what pertains to your company's license: